Having a good vet is essential to your cat's chances of

 afford them.
 Since most people take this approach, your vet may assume it

-Thus, the first thing you need to do is make it clear to your vet that you
+Thus, you need to make it clear to your vet that you

 wish to fight for your cat and be proactive.
 You also need to discuss your